fusge/Athena/README.md

-# Athena
+# athena

-This is the Athena project.
+This is the athena project.

 # Building and installing